mgumieniak/schema-patterns/README.md

 Products:  clothing, may have sizes that are expressed in small, medium, or large.
 Other products in the same collection may be expressed in volume.
 Yet others may be expressed in physical dimensions or weight.

+---
+**Bucket Pattern**

+This pattern is particularly effective when working with Internet of Things (IoT), Real-Time Analytics, or Time-Series data in general.
+By bucketing data together we make it easier to organize specific groups of data, increasing the ability to discover historical trends or provide future forecasting and optimize our use of storage.

+It's vital to find a compromise in **bucket size**.
+If we set size 50, then front can only query 50 measurements and show client required measurements.
+The repository don't need to offer getting less than minimal bucket size.

+_Why use:_

+* reduce storage space
+* index size savings,
+* ability to use **pre-aggregated data** in our documents

+_When use:_

+* IoT, Real-Time Analytics, or Time-Series data in general

+_Sample use:_

+* Temperature measurements